-Schedule Prepare for parent - teacher conferences Discuss intervention strategies for struggling students Attend professional development activities and update your P.D. record form.
-Stand ardized Testing Examine copies of testing materials and the teacher editions Know the school's testing schedule and the teacher's role in administering the tests.
+School Schedule Prepare for parent - teacher conferences Discuss intervention strategies for struggling students Attend professional development activities and update your P.D. record form.
+Standa ardized Testing Examine copies of testing materials and the teacher editions Know the school's testing schedule and the teacher's role in administering the tests.
 Become aware of the test data and how you will be expected to interpret it.
 Discuss NCLB's "Adequate Yearly Progress" with your Principal.
-MAY/JUNE C - L - al Cahadula Scho ol Schedule Scno Learn about school/district policies and practices regarding special end-of year activities Scho Learn about school/district policies and practices regarding special end-of year activities Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
-Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
+MAY/JUNE School Schedule Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
 Discuss year-end student management challenges.
-Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
-Discuss year-end student management challenges. ing School Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
-Discuss year-end student management challenges. ing School Review teacher checkout list for the end of the school year.
-Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
-Discuss year-end student management challenges. ing School Review teacher checkout list for the end of the school year.
+Closin g School Review teacher checkout list for the end of the school year.
 Store and/or return materials and equipment to their proper place.
-Learn about school/district policies and practices regarding special end-of year activities Find out about school schedule for the final weeks of school.
-Discuss year-end student management challenges. ing School Review teacher checkout list for the end of the school year.
-Store and/or return materials and equipment to their proper place.
-Collect, inventory, and store student textbooks
+Collect, inventory, and store student textbooks Assess student fines and fees.
+Prepare your supplies and book orders for the upcoming year.
+Celebrate the successful end of your first year of teaching